iain/http_accept_language/README.md

 A small effort in making a plugin which helps you detect the users preferred language, as sent by the HTTP header.

+Since version 2.0, this gem is Rack middleware.

 ## Features

 * Splits the http-header into languages specified by the user